dporfirio/cs685_fall26_materials/GettingStartedMac.md

 ## Option 2: Virtual Machine

-1. Install Ubuntu 22.04 in a Virtual Machine (e.g., VirtualBox or UTM)
+1. Install Ubuntu 22.04 in a Virtual Machine (e.g., VirtualBox or UTM).

+   I tried UTM with the following settings:
+   - Virtualization (rather than emulation) because it is faster.
+The only way you can get virtualization working on a Silicon Mac is by using the Ubuntu Server .iso for the ARM architecture.
+You can find that here: https://cdimage.ubuntu.com/ubuntu/releases/22.04/release/
+   - GUI: Once Ubuntu Server was installed, I installed the Ubuntu MATE Gnome Desktop.
+   - Disk space: 42GB
+   - Memory: 12GB

-2. Follow the steps here: [GettingStartedLinux.md](GettingStartedLinux.md)
+3. Then, follow the steps here: [GettingStartedLinux.md](GettingStartedLinux.md)